Starting a Dutch Business as a Multinational/Holding

 In the Netherlands, it’s common for Dutch operational business, to incorporate a Dutch holding company.
 In fact, there is a Dutch saying among notaries which states ‘ One BV is no BV’.
 Which means, in order to properly establish a Dutch business in a BV, at least two BV’s should be established.

-The main reason for this is because the operational activities of a business creates a lot of potential liabilities.
+The main reason for this is because the operational activities of a business create a lot of potential liabilities.
 Therefore from a business point of view, it would make no sense to keep your hard-earned profits, in the same BV, as where you are at risk for any claims from creditors, customers, etc.

 The solution for this would be to establish a Holding BV structure, which allows the entrepreneur to pay out dividends to the Holding BV, and protect them from any claims in the operational company.
 The Holding BV will not be taxed for the incoming dividend and the operating company will not be taxed on the outgoing dividend (based on the participation exemption).
 Therefore, the extra corporate veil and protection do not come at extra tax expenses.